benmvp/migrate-react-hooks-minishop/README.md

 - Keep your **video on** (if possible) to make it feel more human and lively
 - Keep your **microphone muted** unless your talking to avoid background noise distractions
 - Answer each other's questions in the chat
-- Use breakout rooms to pair, if necessary
+- Use breakout rooms for help

 ### ⭐ Concepts